laolujr/Cloud-Projects-/README.md

 I then went into settings of my web application and changed it to `Dev-ALB-1735678594.us-east1.elb.amazonaws.com` Finally for this part of my deployment i terminated the `Setup server` as its no longer required

+### Register a new Domain Name
+I want my endusers to access my webaplication with a `Domain Name` of my choice So in the AWS management console i searched `Route 53` which is the service in AWS that manages `DNS`

+I searched my preffered Domain name which is `Laolujr7.com` and `Route 53`  checked the internet to verify my choice `Domain Name` was available.

+After confirming the avilability of `Laolujr7.com` I went ahead to purchase the  `Domain Name` at a cost of about $15.00 and I had to fill in my personal detils to make this purchase while inputing my credentials I enabled encryption to prevent all my private personal data from being accessed.

+I then completed the order and had to wait a few minutes to get confirmation my preffered `DNS` had been purchased.
+I eventually got email confirmation my  `Domain Name` `Laolujr7.com` had been registered on the internet which simply means its ready for use.